 Treatment options may be tailored based on the type of lymphoma, stage, the patient's overall health, and potential side effects of therapy.
-Treatment can include watchful waiting, surgery, chemotherapy, radiation therapy, proton therapy, immunotherapy, targeted therapy, stem cell transplants, and palliative care.
-Physicians including a hematologist, medical oncologist, and radiation oncologist may be part of the medical team, depending on the treatment.
+Treatment can include watchful waiting, surgery, chemotherapy, radiation therapy, proton therapy, immunotherapy, targeted therapy, stem cell transplant, and palliative medicine.
+Physicians including a hematologist, medical oncologist, radiation oncologist, and bone marrow transplant specialist may be part of the medical team, depending on the treatment.